microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/datasubjectrequest-getfinalattachment.md

 ## Response

-If successful, this function will redirect to the Microsoft Azure blob Storage link with the SAS token and retur  `302` response code.
+If successful, this function will redirect to the Microsoft Azure blob Storage link with the SAS token and return a `302` response code.

 ## Examples